VincentLindsay/Enterprise-SOC-Home-Lab/Developing virtual environment/README.md

 * *** add something to show installation of workstation ****

-# Booting up Ubuntu Machines (SIEM, SOC Workstation, & Zeek Sensor)
+# Booting up Ubuntu Machines (SIEM, & SOC Workstation)
 * For the SOC Workstation, I chose Ubuntu client since most of the SIEM, and security tools will utilize GUI web applications to navigate the consoles.
 * I obtained the ISO from the downloads page for Ubuntu desktop.
   **** add screenshot of homescreen to show installation ***
 * I will also add the Ubuntu desktop workstation to the domain later as well.

-* For the SIEM and Zeek sensor, I utilized Ubuntu Server version 24.04.4 LTS
+* For the SIEM (Kibana) server, I utilized Ubuntu Server version 24.04.4 LTS